matsievskiysv/vimish-fold/README.md

 * `vimish-fold-toggle` — toggle fold;

 * `vimish-fold-avy` — use `avy` to fold your text!
+*

+The width of the fold headers could be be even width as your current window.
+Set  `vimish-fold-header-width` to `nil`, and `vimish-fold` will change the width of the fold headers to your current window.

 You can turn `vimish-fold-mode` selectively for modes where you want to have persistent folding, or simply activate it everywhere: